MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlansistringtounicodestring.md

 <a href="/windows-hardware/drivers/ddi/ntifs/nf-ntifs-rtlmultibytetounicoden">RtlMultiByteToUnicodeN</a>

-For more information about these and other string-handling routines, see <a href="/windows-hardware/drivers/ddi/index">Strings</a>.
+For more information about these and other string-handling routines, see <a href="/windows-hardware/drivers/ddi/_kernel/#run-time-library-rtl-routines">Run-Time Library (RTL) Routines</a>.

 <b>RtlAnsiCharToUnicodeChar</b> has security deficiencies.
 Consider using the <b>RtlAnsiStringToUnicodeString</b> routine instead.